MileHacker Logo

 • Consider a Full-Day Wine Tour: For visiting many wineries and sampling wines without needing a designated driver, booking a full-day wine tour can be more cost-effective than individual ride-sharing trips or hiring a private driver.
 These tours frequently include transport and sometimes tasting fees.

 • Savings cards: Some winery associations or tour operators may offer passes that bundle tasting fees or provide discounts.
 Research these options to see if the potential savings surpass the the charge for your planned visits.
-For example, some regions might have a "wine pass" that incorporates multiple tastings.
+For instance, some regions might have a "wine pass" that incorporates multiple tastings.

 Time-Saving Tips